-The UW System offers eligible employees the opportunity to pay certain health care, dependent day care, parking and transit expenses with tax-free dollars through Flexible Spending Accounts offered under the Employee Reimbursement Account (ERA) program.
+The UW System offers eligible employees the opportunity to pay certain health care, dependent day care, parking and transit expenses with tax-free dollars through Flexible Spending Accounts (FSA) offered under the Employee Reimbursement Account (ERA) program.
 The FSAs are administered by TASC.

 All employees, including rehired annuitants, are eligible for this program, except: